Setup for iPads

 Constant variable used by Securly: &user=

-On your iPad, the PAC URL would display the “$EMAIL” as the email address of the user tied to the iPad.
+On your iPad, the PAC URL would display the actual user's email of the user assigned to the iPad.

 Setup for Windows